alan-turing-institute/dce-community/Community - Scholars/README.md

-Welcome to our porfolio of Data-Centric-Engineering exciting projects (PAST-PRESENT-FUTURE)
+Welcome to this panorama of exciting initiatives, activities and projects we are involved in at DCE !
+Contact us for more details.

 | Project / Initiative | Synopsis | DCE main stakeholders | Priority | Status |
 | -------- | -------- | -------- | -------- |-------- |